mkeenan-kdb/fastqAnalyser/README.md

 Please checkout the gif at the bottom for the tool in action.

-This tool allows for efficient analysis fastq files (On my free 32bit version of kdb+ on my old laptop a 2gb file takes around 3 minutes to execute - with 4 slaves).
+This tool allows for efficient analysis fastq files (On my free 32bit version of kdb+ on my old laptop a 2gb file takes around 3 minutes to execute - with 4 threads).
 This tool was created over a weekend as a proof of concept.
 It is basically a copy of the publicly available tool - fastqc https://www.bioinformatics.babraham.ac.uk/projects/fastqc/

 ##### Source file description;
   * Source files are .fastq files - these are raw sequence reads from DNA sequencers